morepath/morepath/doc/compared.rst

 but unlike Pyramid, which takes more of a toolkit approach where a lot of choices are made available.

 Morepath is a routing framework, but it's model-centric.
-Models have URLs.
+Models, that is, any Python objects, have URLs.
 This makes it like a URL traversal framework like Zope or Grok, and also like Pyramid when traversal is in use.
+Awareness of models allows Morepath automate linking, generate correct HTTP status codes automatically and lets it have its powerful permission-based security.
 It makes it unlike other routing frameworks like Django or Flask, which have less awareness of models.

 Paradoxically enough one thing Morepath is opinionated about is *flexibility*, as that's part of its mission to be a good foundation.